Indianapolis Motor Speedway race results: Pennzoil 250 (2012–2019, 2024–present)

-The Indiana 250 is a NASCAR Xfinity Series race which, starting in 2012, is held as part of the "Super Weekend at the Brickyard" event.
-It replaced the Kroger 200, which had been held at nearby Lucas Oil Raceway (formerly Indianapolis Raceway Park) in Clermont, Indiana.

 Automobile races – road course

 United States Grand Prix at Indianapolis (2000–2007)

 Beginning in 2000, the United States Grand Prix at Indianapolis, a round of the Formula One World Championship, was held on a combined road course, utilizing part of the oval and a new infield segment.
 The first running was widely popular, and marked the return of Formula One to the United States for the first time since 1991.

 During the 2005 Formula One season, a rule mandated all cars must run an entire (305 km / 190 miles) race on one set of tires, and there was a tire war between Bridgestone and Michelin during the season.
 That led to controversy when two crashes in practice took place with Michelin-shod cars because of tire failure, especially with the high g-loads through turns 12 and 13.
 On race morning, all cars utilizing Michelin tires withdrew from the race on the formation lap due to safety concerns and the rules in question at the time.
 The controversy tarnished the event, angered fans and media, and led to costly ticket refunds.

 The event recovered, with successful races held in 2006 and 2007, but crowds never matched the year 2000 attendance.
 After the contract expired in 2007, an agreement could not be reached to hold the race in 2008.
 A future return to Indianapolis had been rumored, but was always denied.
 Speedway officials claimed they made profit on the first four runnings, but lost money on the last four runnings.
 After the announcement of a new United States Grand Prix in Austin, and management and schedule changes at the Speedway, a return of Formula One is highly unlikely.